Izenda7Series/docs/ui/doc_data_model_custom_view.rst

       - User can select multiple chemas in a view (can include or exclude selected chema in Schema Name dropdown).
       - User must use underlying tables/views/functions name, not aliases in Data Model.
       - Custom View can also use tables/views/functions not included in Data Model.
 For example table [dbo].[Order Details] can be used even if it is not selected in Data Model.
+      - User that can access to system databases must ensure that protected data will not be shown in custom view.

 #.
 Click on **Save & Execute** button.